 Welcome to Fundamentals of the Smart Grid 2019

-- History – get to grips with the history of the power grid and the drivers for its migration to the smart grid.
+- History – getting to grips with the history of the power grid and the drivers for its migration to the smart grid.
 Including the current state of play, regulatory backdrop, carbon reduction targets, IT/OT integration.

-- Future – explore future technology trends and their impact on the operations and maintenance of the grid.
+- Future – exploring future technology trends and their impact on the operations and maintenance of the grid.
 Including AI & ML, blockchain, big data and utility cloud, energy storage, EV integration, DER and microgrids

-Learn from industry leading practitioners including:
+Attendees learnt from industry leading practitioners including:

 Prof. David Raisz